jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 1. Popular URLs: `a.example.com` receives a massive amount of traffic whereas `b.example.com` may have lower traffic.
-To identify heavy-hitting search queries on `a.example.com`, the Aggregators should set a high threshold, while in queries in different search engines may require lower thresholds to be considered popular.
+To identify heavy-hitting search queries on `a.example.com`, the Aggregators should set a high threshold, while queries with different domain prefixes may require lower thresholds to be considered popular.

 2. E-commerce: Grocery items are essential and have a high volume of sales.
 In contrast, electronics, though popular, usually come with a higher price